 Influencer marketing is a form of digital marketing in which brands focus on leveraging the influence of people who have strong personal brands rather than taking a brand message straight to consumers.
 Since people trust other people more than they trust brands, influencer marketing has become a very popular tactic when it comes to generating brand awareness, engagement, and stimulating sales.
 While influencer marketing does have its weaknesses, you can’t deny the impact that the right partnership can make.
-Thinking about leveraging influencer marketing for your brand in 2019?
+Thinking about leveraging influencer marketing for your brand?
 Here are 7 important influencer marketing stats you need to know.

 A few short years ago, people who had built a following online were happy to exchange content for free products.
 Who doesn’t like free stuff?!
 These days, influencers are asking for compensation in exchange for visibility with their audience.
 It's estimated that the influencer marketing industry will bubble up to $10 billion by next year.
 The competition for influencers will increase and costs will go up.
 Structure your budgets accordingly!